altqx/da-ocr/README.md

 # Deadass OCR

 Paste a screenshot, get the text.
-No upload, no server round-trip — OCR runs entirely in the browser via a WASM engine ([Tesseract.js](https://tesseract.projectnaptha.com/)).
+No upload, no server round-trip — OCR runs entirely in the browser via Chrome's Lens OCR.

 ## Features